finanalyst/grav-plugin-scrolled-table-shortcode/README.md

 ```
 The table must have `<thead>` and `<tbody>` sections, which are provided automatically with Markdown in the form in the example.

-This short code is designed to work with the fabulous [Tablesorter](https://github.com/Perlkonig/grav-plugin-tablesorter) plugin.
-So if **Tablesorter** is active, it will pick out the table and provide sorting on it.
-(The caveats on the tablesorter plugin carry  over here.
-This short code is known to work with the 'filter' and 'zebra' widgets.)

 ## Credits

 Css solution to table body scrolling based on [this stackoverflow answer by G-Cyr](https://stackoverflow.com/a/23989771).